 The Company has an agreement with two banks to establish a commercial paper program (the "Program").
-Under the Program, the Company may issue notes from time to time up to an aggregate principal amount outstanding at any given time of \$500.0.
+Under the Program, the Company may issue notes from time to time up to an aggregate principal amount outstanding at any given time of \$1,000.0.
 The maturities of the notes will vary but may not exceed 397 days.
 The notes will be sold under customary terms in the commercial paper market and will be issued at a discount to par or, alternatively, will be sold at par and will bear varying interest rates based on a fixed or floating rate basis.
 The interest rates will vary based on market conditions and the ratings assigned to the notes by the rating agencies designated in the agreement at the time of issuance.
 Subject to market conditions, the Company intends to utilize the Program as its primary short-term borrowing facility and does not intend to sell unsecured commercial paper notes in excess of the available amount under the revolving credit agreement.
 If, for any reason, the Company is unable to access the commercial paper market, the revolving credit facility would be utilized to meet the Company's short-term liquidity needs.
-The Company had \$354.5 of commercial paper outstanding as of December 31, 2015 with a weighted-average interest rate less than 0.8% and \$143.3 as of December 31, 2014 with a weighted-average interest rate less than 0.5%.
+The Company had \$420.0 of commercial paper outstanding as of December 31, 2016 with a weighted-average interest rate of approximately 1.0% and \$354.5 as of December 31, 2015 with a weighted-average interest rate less than 0.8%.